-The answer to this question depends on the type of disability insurance contract you have.
+The answer to this question depends on the type of long term disability insurance contract you have.

 Most employees have disability insurance coverage through a group plan with a private-sector employer.
 If your employer is large enough, or if you obtained your policy through an employee organization or union, then ERISA rules and regulations come into play.
 According to ERISA, you must “exhaust” your administrative remedies before you can file a lawsuit.
 This means you must follow the terms of the insurance policy and go through each step of the appeals process directly with the insurance company.
-If the insurance policy states that you must file one appeal, then you may only need to file one mandatory appeal.
+If the insurance policy states that you have the right to file one appeal, then you only have the opportunity to file one appeal.
 If the insurance policy requires you to file two appeals, then you must go through two appeals before filing a lawsuit.
-Other insurance policies have one mandatory appeal and one “optional” appeal.
+Other insurance policies have one mandatory appeal and one optional appeal.

 When You May Not Have to File an Appeal